bobbybudnick/SFS-Infrastructure/README.md

 No CPU modifications on remote access server for best speed
 Devices were running stable before but the red light flash is annoying

-20. 192.168.1.1 nightmare failure
+11. 192.168.1.1 nightmare failure
 There is a conflict here between the ZTE mf861 device and the core switch
 The ZTE mf861 always must have 192.168.1.1
 So change core switch to easy to remember 192.168.1.100 and have DHCP start at 101
 Change all host default gateway to 192.168.1.100

-21. FreeBSD ethernet trickery failure
-Sometimes after a switch goes offline ethernet will get confused
-Physically disconnect interface
-Bring up interface and set IP manually
-Physically reconnect and set gateway if necessary

-22. MID HDMI failure
+12. MID HDMI failure
 The mobile internet devices are being used to test from outside the network
 FPV HDMI cables are giving consistent issues
 These have given a lot of trouble in the past
 Monoprice short slim cables are almost as small anyway and much more reliable
 The strain relief on the Monoprice cables can be trimmed for more flexibility

-23. EFI setup for troublesome computers failure
+13. EFI setup for troublesome computers failure
 For Lattepanda original and Windows tablets and things like that
 /////
 Ways to enter BIOS